 Hereditary Cancer Testing was designed to educate lay professional audiences with no genetics background about implementing hereditary cancer testing in the clinic.
 This course is for:

-- Physicians, nurses and other health care providers in family/internal medicine
+- Physicians, nurses and other health care providers in family/internal medicine and oncology

 - Health IT companies developing tools to manage genetic information